ygCoder/Upper-Limb-Prosthesis-Virtual-Reality-Testing-Platform/README.md

 This virtual reality platform was develop for research purposes only.
 Please refer to the following publication to view an example of its use:

-###### Yuri Gloumakov, Joao Bimbo, and Aaron M. Dollar, "[Trajectory Control for 3 Degree of Freedom Wrist Prosthesis in Virtual Reality: A Pilot Study]", *IEEE proceedings of the International Conference for Biomedical Robotics and Biomechatronics (BioRob)*, 2020. (https://www.eng.yale.edu/grablab/pubs/Gloumakov_BIOROB2020.pdf)
+###### Yuri Gloumakov, Joao Bimbo, and Aaron M. Dollar, "[Trajectory Control for 3 Degree of Freedom Wrist Prosthesis in Virtual Reality: A Pilot Study](https://www.eng.yale.edu/grablab/pubs/Gloumakov_BIOROB2020.pdf)", *IEEE proceedings of the International Conference for Biomedical Robotics and Biomechatronics (BioRob)*, 2020.